Kickstart your career in this in-demand industry.

 3. PC Support Specialist

-In today’s competitive market, career opportunities for a PC Support Specialist are also on the rise.
-Every business that relies on computers requires the assistance and expertise of team members who specialize in PC support.
-Thus, getting a diploma in PC support can really open doors for you.
+Today’s job market has growing opportunities for PC Support Specialists.
+Every business using computers needs team members who know PC support.
+Getting a diploma in PC support can open many doors for you.

-During this program, you will gain a comprehensive knowledge of hardware and software.
-You’ll also develop practical knowledge in troubleshooting skills on the PC, improved keyboarding skills (increased WPM), and advanced proficiency in Word, Access, and data management.
-Finally, Microsoft PowerPoint, and business skills, such as managing the fundamentals and customer service.
+In this program, you’ll gain knowledge about hardware and software.
+You’ll develop practical troubleshooting skills, improve your typing speed, and become advanced in Word, Access, and data management.
+You’ll also learn Microsoft PowerPoint and business skills like customer service.

-If you wish to learn more after completion, you can take more advanced courses that are in demand, like Microsoft Certified Engineer (MSCE).
+If you want to learn more after graduating, you can take advanced courses like Microsoft Certified Engineer (MSCE).

 Learn Cyber Security and Help Protect Businesses From Cyber Threats